 - a.
 All individuals employed on administrative faculty contracts that are eligible to receive legislatively appropriated merit and who are not on the academic faculty salary schedule will be given consideration for merit increases and will receive cost-of-living increases. - b.
 All individuals employed on non-tenure track, Range 0 contracts that are eligible to receive legislatively appropriate merit and who are not on the academic faculty salary schedule will be given consideration for merit increases and will receive cost-of-living increases. - c.
 Academic faculty who are required to work under calendar year contacts versus academic year contracts will negotiate additional salaries in view of their respective responsibilities and number of working days compared to the working days under an academic year contract.
 The factor used can vary, but will not fall below 1.2.
-Contracts falling between a B contract and an A contract will be developed in a similar fashion.
+Contracts falling between a B contract and an A contract will be developed in a similar fashion. - d.
+Consideration must be given to faculty who teach in non-traditional areas including trade and industry.
+Faculty must be able to move from grade to grade using occupationally related experience.

-(B/R 3/02; Added 6/05; A. 11/05, 11/06, 3/08, 3/13)
+(B/R 3/02; Added 6/05; A. 11/05, 11/06, 3/08, 3/13, 12/19)